bmukum/cia/README.md

 ## STEPS
 Before starting this exercise, make sure you're connected to the AWS account using an IAM user.
-- On the AWS management console, under services, search “CodeCommit”.
+- In the AWS management console, under services, search “CodeCommit”.
 - Find and click on “Create Repository”
 - Enter  "web-app" as the repository name, a description, and click on “create”.
 - You have now created the codecommit repository.